B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

 The `IdentifySpuriousGenes` module parses command-line arguments and initiates the process to identify spurious genes in a schema.
 This module sets up an argument parser to handle various command-line options for identifying spurious genes and then calls the main function of the `IdentifySpuriousGenes` class with the parsed arguments.

+This module takes unclassified CDS or schema loci and matches them against each other, providing a classification for each match.
+Based on the classification, the best class is chosen to represent the relationship between the two loci.
+Using these relationships, the user can select the appropriate loci or unclassified CDS group to be included in the schema removing those that are spurious.

 Features
 --------